 The enclosed components can be disassembled and cleaned.
-All enclosed components that are used to support the patient (the Bite, the Chinrest, and the Ear Rods) should be cleaned with non-alcohol based, non-corrosive cleaning solution and wiped with clean towels.
+All enclosed components that are used to support the patient (the Bite, the Chinrest, and the Ear Rods) should be cleaned with a non-alcohol-based, non-corrosive cleaning solution and wiped with clean towels.

-Components Name and Function Materials Normal Bite - For PANO and CBCT normal patients PC (Polycarbonate) ß Deep Bite Block .
+Components Name and Function Materials Normal Bite - For PANO and CBCT normal patients PC (Polycarbonate) Deep Bite Block .
 Deep Bite Block is only available in some Asian countries.
-PC (Polycarbonate) Special Bite A - For PANO TMJ LAT and Sinus PA modes PC (Polycarbonate) Special Bite B - For PANO edentulous patients - For PANO TMJ PA and Sinus LAT modes.
-PC (Polycarbonate) Ø Special Chinrest ABS (Acrylonitrile butadiene styrene) copolymer Normal Chinrest ABS (Acrylonitrile butadiene styrene) copolymer Ear Rods (1 set) Silicone Nasal Positioner Cover - For CEPH Silicone Carpus Plate PC (Polycarbonate) Panarana Gover Sanitary Vinyl Covers (disposable) for the Bite PP+PE (PolyPropylene + PolyEthylene)
+PC (Polycarbonate) Special Bite A - For PANO TMJ LAT and Sinus PA modes PC (Polycarbonate) Special Bite B - For PANO TMJ PA and Sinus LAT modes.
+PC (Polycarbonate) T Edentulous - For PANO edentulous patients PC (Polycarbonate) Third Molar Bite .
+The Third Molar Bite is only available in some Asian countries and Mexico.
+ABS (Acrylonitrile butadiene styrene) copolymer Special Chinrest ABS (Acrylonitrile butadiene styrene) copolymer Normal Chinrest ABS (Acrylonitrile butadiene styrene) copolymer Ear Rods (1 set) Silicone Nasal Positioner Cover - For CEPH Silicone